 The Corsair M55 RGB Pro is a well-built mouse but isn't quite on par with some other Corsair mice we've reviewed so far.
 The whole body is made from solid plastic, but the rubber grips feel a bit cheap as they flex under moderate pressure.
 The clicks from all the buttons are easy to actuate and feel good.
 However, the increments of the scroll wheel are a bit soft and don't offer precision scrolling.

 The ergonomics of this mouse are good.
 Its long and large body makes it comfortable for a wide variety of hand grips.
 This design is also fully ambidextrous thanks to the two side buttons on each side of the mouse.
 You can also invert the left and right-click buttons in the software.
+If you're interested in a wired gaming mouse with a similar weight and comparable performance but a right-handed shape, check out the Corsair HARPOON RGB PRO or the BenQ ZOWIE EC1-C.

 People with small hands might have a bit of difficulty reaching the mouse wheel and the front side buttons.